Is social media the death of real critique for Gin?

 When it comes to education and consumer empowerment, the verdict is out as to whether the benefits of extra reach and mass exposure exceed the downsides of having curtailed the depth of content.
 While more people are sharing and more people will see content about a brand or cocktail being discussed – it is happening in far more reductive ways, as well as to a less engaged audience with a shorter attention span.

 Reach and depth of content aside, what are the platforms doing to the conversation itself?

 The first big shift is that there is a more direct brand to consumer conversation (and relationship) taking place every day.
 This means there is less of a need than ever for a critic to get involved, or for traditional journalistic checks and balances to occur.

 To put this into perspective, according to Instagram 80% of users follow a business or a brand and are looking for inspiration.
-This is great news for many small producers, but the reality is that the brand with the most budget has the ability to control the narrative and sway the exposure as they can simply spend their way into feeds.
+This is great news for many small producers, but the reality is that the brand with the most budget has the ability to control the narrative as they can simply spend their way into feeds.

 Unfortunately, this also means there are now many brands that are telling a version of the truth (e.g. about their production or provenance, category facts) that shows themselves in the best light and who now have a much bigger audience looking on and accepting it as gospel.
 Sometimes it is a case of subjectively distorted reality and clever marketing, but other times it’s outright disingenuous messaging.

 The second major change is remembering that the role of the publication or the critic isn’t primarily to create exposure.
 Good journalism is actually a filter for quality and relevancy and it exists to be of service to readers.